Reflections on War

 In this book, the local people of York recall the effects of war, on themselves and their loved ones.
 Inspired by the collections of York Museums Trust, community groups have worked with creative writers to tell their stories.
 Included in the book, are first hand accounts, relating to images from York Art Gallery, amongst them the words of Effie Townend, a nurse from Selby, awarded the Royal Red Cross for her duty aboard HMHS Somersetshire.

-Below is the official promotional video for 'A Hospital Ship at Tobruk', a song from 'Reflections on War' : -
+Official promotional video for 'A Hospital Ship at Tobruk', a song from 'Reflections on War'

 The ‘Reflections on War’ Project was developed and overseen by : -

 Gaby Lees (Assistant Curator of Arts Learning and Territories Coordinator York Art Gallery).

 The following York Museums Trust staff members lent voluntary support and contributed to the project workshops : -

 The following people from the community of York participated in the project : -

 Stan Brookes (Western Front Association)

 Eric Smith (Western Front Association and WW2 Veteran)